peterkvt80/vbit2/README.md

 The transmission stream can be fed into raspi-teletext or any other application that needs a teletext packet stream.
 This is intended to replace vbit-pi-stream.
 It handles carousels better and uses ram to buffer pages rather than keeping them on file.
 It will use a lot more ram but also a lot less file system access and less CPU.
-It is a comsole application that can be compiled for Raspberry Pi or Windows.
+It is a console application that can be compiled for Raspberry Pi or Windows.

 This program is written in c++11.
 It was developed on Windows.
 I used Code::Blocks and added a compiler TDM-GCC-64.
 The toolchain change is needed to support c++11 and more specifically threads.